reactjs/react.dev/beta/src/content/blog/2023/03/07/introducing-react-dev.md

 - Framework-oriented APIs like [`renderToPipeableStream`](/reference/react-dom/server/renderToReadableStream).
 - Other React APIs like [`memo`](/reference/react/memo).

-Some of these pages are long!
-Here's why.
-You'll notice that every API page is split into two parts:
+You'll notice that every API page is split into at least two segments: *Reference* and *Usage*.

-1. *Reference* describes the formal API signature by listing its arguments and return values.
+[Reference](/reference/react/useState#reference) describes the formal API signature by listing its arguments and return values.
+It's concise, but it can feel a bit abstract if you're not familiar with that API.
-2. *Usage* explains how and why you would use this API in practice, like a colleague or a friend would explain.

-The [Reference part](/reference/react/useState#reference) can help if you only want to look up an argument or the return value type.
-It's written to be concise and specific, but it can feel a bit dry and abstract.
 It describes what an API does, but not how to use it.

-The [Usage part](/reference/react/useState#usage) is all about the examples.
-It shows the **canonical scenarios for how each API was meant to be used by the React team.** This includes both the simpler cases and the more advanced ones.
-It may also include color-coded explanations, examples with other APIs, and recipes like these that you can copy and paste from:
+[Usage](/reference/react/useState#usage) shows why and how you would use this API in practice, like a colleague or a friend might explain.
+It shows the **canonical scenarios for how each API was meant to be used by the React team.** We've added color-coded snippets, examples of using different APIs together, and recipes that you can copy and paste from:

 <Recipes titleText="Basic useState examples" titleId="examples-basic">